wpmetabox/docs/_docs/extensions/mb-settings-page.md

 ## Data

 Settings values are saved in WordPress option as an array with the option name is `option_name` in the settings page configuration.
 The keys of that array are the field IDs and values are the field values.

+It's the recommended way by WordPress that doesn't make your options table bloat.

 ## Getting field value